nadiahylary/nadiahylary/README.md

 <!-- # English  -->
 ### Hi there 👋
 Welcome to my github profile!
-I hope you find it interesting here.
+Checkout the interesting small projects I had fun building..
 <!-- For the impatient ones, head on [here](https://nadiahylary.github.io/) directly to my portfolio.

 Below are some facts about me: